prathamesh610/starwars-be/README.md

 ### Security

 The application uses Spring Security for authentication and authorization.
-It supports both form login.
+It uses username and password form of login.

 ### API Documentation

-The application uses Springdoc for API documentation.
+The application uses Springdoc (Swagger) for API documentation.
 The API documentation is available at `/swagger-ui/index.html` endpoint.

 ### Error Handling

-The application uses Spring Boot's `@ControllerAdvice` for global exception handling.
+The application uses Spring Boot's `@ControllerAdvice` and `@ExceptionHandler` for global exception handling.

 ### Logging

 The application uses Logback for logging.
-The log files are rotated daily and kept for 30 days.